What is Technical Debt?

-If you’ve been in the software industry for any period of time, chances are you’ve heard the term “technical debt” thrown around at some point.
-Also known as design debt or code debt, the phrase (or more accurately, the metaphor) is widely used in the technology space as a catchall that covers everything from bugs to legacy code, to missing documentation.
+If you’ve been in the software industry for any period of time, chances are you’ve heard the term “technical debt”.
+Also known as design debt or code debt, the phrase (or more accurately, the metaphor) is widely used in the technology space.
+It is referred to as a catchall that covers everything from bugs to legacy code, to missing documentation.
 But what exactly is technical debt anyway?
-And why do we call it technical debt?
+And why do we call it that?

 Technical debt is a phrase originally coined by software developer, Ward Cunningham, who in addition to being one of 17 authors of the Agile Manifesto, is also credited with inventing the wiki.
 He first used the metaphor to explain to non-technical stakeholders at WyCash why resources needed to be budgeted for refactoring.

-He didn’t realize at the time, but he had coined a new buzzword in the software community that would later become the subject of countless academic studies, debates, and panel discussions.
+He didn’t realize at the time, but he had coined a new buzzword in the software community.
+Later, it would become the subject of countless academic studies, debates, and panel discussions.

 Years later, Cunningham described how he initially came up with the technical debt metaphor: